Skip to content

 Adding Values to Operators

-Once you've created custom field definitions, they automatically appear on all create operator and edit operator forms.
+Once you've created custom field definitions, they automatically appear on all create and edit operator forms.

 Adding Custom Field Values